triblondon/trib.tv/src/pages/posts/2025/wedding-photo-sharing-emilybot.md

 ### Basics

 I wanted an upload tool that will work on any device with no need to install or register.
-So for that, we need a mobile-optimised website that I can serve from my laptop or a server machine somewhere in the venue.
+For that, we need a mobile-optimised website that I can serve from my laptop or a server machine somewhere in the venue.
 I wanted to use NodeJS and TypeScript, so I started with a fairly common setup:

 * [Express](https://expressjs.com/) server framework
 * [multer](https://expressjs.com/en/resources/middleware/multer.html) for handling file uploads